 - Evictions in an immigrant neighborhood of Boston

-Our students have had co-ops as part of The Google News Fellowship, at The Marshall Project, Yik-Yak, Public Radio International, and at WGBH among other media organizations.
+Our students have had co-ops as part of The Google News Lab Fellowship, The Boston Globe, The Marshall Project, Yik-Yak, Public Radio International, and at WGBH, among other media organizations.

-Nine projects that came out of Northeastern’s Media Innovation program this year
+Nine projects that came out of Northeastern’s Media Innovation program in 2017.

 Meredith Berg writes about an effort to treat addicted moms for The Marshall Project